thepmsquare/square_database_structure/README.md

-    ├───__init__.py            # Mandatory: Contains the global name for the database └───schema1/               # Each subfolder corresponds to a schema within the database ├───__init__.py        # Mandatory: Contains the global name for the schema └───tables.py          # Mandatory: Defines tables and optional data for insertion
+    ├───__init__.py            # Mandatory: Contains the global name for the database └───schema1/               # Each subfolder corresponds to a schema within the database ├───__init__.py        # Mandatory: Contains the global name for the schema ├───data.py            # Mandatory: Contains the data for insertion for the schema ├───enums.py           # Optional: Defines Enums to be used in the schema └───tables.py          # Mandatory: Defines tables of the schema
 ```

 - Top-level folders: Represent individual databases (e.g., database1).